-2.43 Gas resources can only be developed when the gas can be economically produced and transported to markets.
+- 2.42 Gas resources can only be developed when the gas can be economically produced and transported to markets.
 In addition, providing the necessary flexibility to meet varying gas demand and gas contracts can be expensive.
-Consequently the price of gas varies considerably from region to region, determined by local costs of production and transportation distance.

-2.44 For export markets long-term relationships are all important while a gas industry is being developed.
+Consequently the price of gas varies considerably from region to region, determined by local costs of production and transportation distance. - 2.43 For export markets long-term relationships are all important while a gas industry is being developed.
 The contracts for selling and transporting gas tend to be very detailed, as they have to consider many eventualities.
 Each of the major contractual terms has specific commercial value and can affect the price agreed in a negotiation.
-The final price is for the service conditions for the gas supply and not just for the units of gas delivered.

-2.45 A major question from the government's point of view is how the economic rent is apportioned; that is, how much could and should go to the government, to the producer and to the individual commercial parties in the gas supply and consumption chain.
-The key element that must be considered, if the FGN wish to fully open up to all producers including the emerging national companies, is what should be the tax taken in the upstream production contract, thus providing the supply cost, and what should be taken in tax for the transport and downstream activities (demand cost).

-2.46 Nigeria is fortunate to have a substantial volume of low cost gas.
+The final price is for the service conditions for the gas supply and not just for the units of gas delivered. - A major question from the government's point of view is how the economic rent is apportioned; that is, how much could and should go to the government, to the producer, and to the individual commercial parties in the gas supply and consumption chain.
+The key element that must be considered, if the FGN wishes to fully open up to all producers including the emerging national companies, is what should be the tax taken in the upstream production contract, thus providing the supply cost, and what should be taken in tax for the transport and downstream activities (demand cost). - Nigeria is fortunate to have a substantial volume of low-cost gas.
 Figures 2.13 and 2.14 show the average cost of supply of discovered resources, to a point of delivery close to current gas utilization, Bonny in the East and Escravos in the West.
-The cost basis assumed is that each field requires its own gas oil separation facilities (the most conservative option), thus if individual companies group the smaller fields into a gathering or pooling system, average unit costs per mcf for these fields could be substantially lower.
+The cost basis assumed is that each field requires its own gas-oil separation facilities (the most conservative option), thus if individual companies group the smaller fields into a gathering or pooling system, average unit costs per mcf for these fields could be substantially lower.
 However, for planning purposes, the more conservative approach is taken.
-This approach still demonstrates that ample low-cost gas (less than US\$0.25/mcf) is available for many years in the future.

-2.47 The costs included here include for a gathering flowlines of 3km onshore, 50km offshore shelf, and 100km in the deepwater areas.
+This approach still demonstrates that ample low-cost gas (less than US\$0.25/mcf) is available for many years in the future. - 2.46 The costs included here include for a gathering flowlines of 3km onshore, 50km offshore shelf, and 100km in the deepwater areas.
 It is assumed that this is sufficient to get the gas to a major gas gathering system and from there into any nationwide transmission system, via a NGL or LNG extraction plant as appropriate.

+Figure 2.13: Bare (Pre-Overhead, Profit And Tax) Unit Cost of Gas Vs. AG Volume Available5

-2.48 The graphs show that both Associated (AG) and Non-Associated gas (NAG), for those resources that have been discovered, can be developed to support virtually all utilization options, depending on the tax, overhead and profit take.
+2.47 The graphs show that both AG and NAG, for those resources that have been discovered, can be developed to support virtually all utilization options, depending on the tax, overhead, and profit take.
 However it should be noted that supplying gas below the new development price is not sustainable and should be avoided in the planning of any new project.